-TRAIL GROUP ASSIGNMENTS
+MOUNTAIN SCHOOL TRAIL GROUP ASSIGNMENTS

 SCHOOL: DATES ATTENDING:

 TRAIL GROUPS: Please divide your class into learning groups, with 1 chaperone in each group.
 Your students may choose their own learning group names if they wish.
 We suggest choosing an animal that is native to the North Cascades (e.g., Wolverine, Black Bear, Bobcat, Cougar, American Pine Marten, Raven, etc.).
+Some considerations in creating trail groups:

-It is important to group students in socially compatible groups, with both boys and girls in each learning group.
+It is important to group students in socially compatible groups, with all genders in each learning group.

 Please be sure not to place all students with behavioral issues in the same group.

-Keep in mind that putting parents and their children in the same trail group is not always ideal for group supervision.
+Keep in mind that putting parents and their children in the same trail group is not always ideal for group supervision as chaperones are expected to support all students.

-Optionally: Please say a few words about the needs and characteristics of each group - this will help us assign instructors who will best match each group.
+If possible, please say a few words about the needs and characteristics of each group (for example: high energy, many of these students love doing art projects) - this will help us assign instructors who will best match each group.

 Email this form to: mountainschool@ncascades.org at least 3 weeks before your group is scheduled to be at Mountain School.